garriguv/SQLiteMigrationManager.swift/README.md

 );
 ```

-Each row i `schema_migrations` corresponds to a single migration that has been applied and represents a unique version of the schema.
+Each row in `schema_migrations` corresponds to a single migration that has been applied and represents a unique version of the schema.
 This schema supports any versioning scheme that is based on integers, but it is recommended that you utilize an integer that encodes a timestamp.

 ## Usage